buildbeaver/buildbeaver.github.io/docs/getting-started-go/create-a-build-in-go.md

 ```
 We'll explain more about what's in the program later.

-Finally, now that we are referencing the SDK from our code, run the following command to sync the vendor directory:
+Finally run the following command to sync the vendor directory:

 ```bash
 go mod vendor